 The sack in American football is one of the most exciting plays in the game.
 Not only does it set the offense back, but it also hypes the defense up.
 What is a sack on defense?

 A sack in football is when the quarterback is tackled behind the line of scrimmage while he tries to pass the football.

-In this article, we’re going to show you more about the term sack and how it’s used in football.
+In this article, we will show you more about the term sack and how it’s used in football.

 Quarterback Sack In Football

 The sack in American football is one of the most exciting plays, especially when the game is nearing the end.
 The term comes from Hall Of Fame defensive lineman Deacon Jones.

 Deacon coined the phrase sack, which led to a league-wide stat of tackling the quarterback behind the line of scrimmage.

 According to an interview with Deacon Jones, the term sack comes from how a city felt when it was sacked.
 He related this term to how an offense feels after an offense gets sacked.

-Sacks are important because it means the defensive line (often three or four defenders) pressuring the quarterback forces him to make a bad throw.
+Sacks are important because the defensive line (often three or four defenders) pressuring the quarterback forces him to make a bad throw.
 Frequent pressure on the quarterback is important because it affects the quarterback’s timing and rhythm.

 Teams who can pressure the quarterback at a high rate are often the best defenses.

 Sacks can happen at any point in time on the field.
 Although it’s common for a defensive lineman to sack the quarterback, any position at any point can sack the quarterback.

 How To Get A Sack In Football

 A sack in football occurs when the quarterback who drops back to pass and is tackled by a defensive player behind the line of scrimmage.